Nordstrom/chef_vault_try_notify/README.md

 To use `sns_notify`, you should also depend on the [aws cookbook](https://supermarket.chef.io/cookbooks/aws) and include the `aws` recipe somewhere in order to install the `aws-sdk` gem.

-The notification send to the topic is a JSON document similar to this:
+The notification send to the topic is a JSON document structured like this:

 ```
 {